bcohenboulakia/nbworkshop/README.md

 * Workflow options (ignored by the conversion script):
 	* **`notebooks_dir`** (mandatory): List of directories to process
 	* **`post_command`** (optional): Post-processing shell command to be executed by the workflow
-* Conversion options (all mandatory for conversion script, ignored by the workflow):
+* Conversion options (all mandatory for the conversion script, ignored by the workflow):
-	* **`solution_marker`**: Dictionary of markers identifying solution content
+	* **`solution_marker`**: Dictionary of markers identifying solution content, containing only the core text, which is then adapted by the code-wrapped as an HTML tag for Markdown or prefixed with a comment character for Python.
 	* **`placeholder`**: Dictionary of replacement text for removed solutions
 	* **`generate_zip`**: Boolean enabling ZIP archives to be generated

-Note: In order to avoid useless convertions, `.ipynb_checkpoints` directories should be added to `.gitignore`.
+Note: In order to avoid useless conversions, `.ipynb_checkpoints` directories should be added to `.gitignore`.

 ### Branches